 (d) The harvest site is used for shellfish activities limited to the initial harvest of seed attached to containerized empty shellfish shells or other cultch material.

-(2) The department classifies a shellfish growing area as "restricted" or "prohibited" according to provisions of the NSSP Model Ordinance.
-However, the department considers classifying a harvest site as "restricted" only when the department has received a valid application for a permit for relay or wild seed harvest from the site.
+(2) The department classifies a shellfish growing area as Restricted or Prohibited according to provisions of the NSSP Model Ordinance..
+A Restricted classification will be considered when the department receives a complete application for a permit for relay or wild seed harvest for the site and there is no impact from a wastewater treatment plant of wastewater collection system, marina, combined sewage overflow, or other pathogens of human origin.

-(3) While a harvest site is in closed status, no person may move shellfish from it to a location outside of the harvest site or above the mean low tide line of the harvest site, unless the department has approved:
+(3) While a harvest site is in closed status, a person may not move shellfish to a location outside of the harvest site or above the mean low tide line of the harvest site, unless the department has approved:

 (a) Harvesting shellfish by that person from the site according to provisions of a permit for relay, wild seed harvest, or bait harvest; or

-(b) Moving shellfish by that person from the site to another site in a natural body of water within the same "conditionally approved" growing area under a written plan of operations.
+(b) Moving shellfish by that person from the site to another site in a natural body of water within the same Conditionally Approved growing area under a written plan of operations.

-(4) Harvesting is prohibited from all growing areas unclassified by the department.
+(4) Harvesting is prohibited in all unclassified areas except for bait harvest according to WAC 246-282-036 and aquaculture according to WAC 246-282-016 .

 WAC 246-282-032 Relay permit.

-(1) The department will issue a relay permit to a person to move shellfish from a harvest site in a growing area classified as "restricted" or "conditionally approved" in closed status meeting the criteria for "restricted" classification, if all of the following conditions are met.
+(1) The department may issue a relay permit to move shellfish from a harvest site in a shellfish growing area classified as Restricted or Conditionally Approved in closed status meeting the criteria for Restricted classification.

+(2) For a person to get a relay permit from the department, the following requirements must be met:

-(a) The person possesses a valid shellfish operation license.
+(a) The person has a valid shellfish operation license;

-(b) The person possesses a valid harvest site certificate listing both the initial harvest site and the grow-out site.
+(b) The person has a valid harvest site certificate listing both the initial harvest site and the grow-out site;

-(c) The initial harvest site and grow-out site meet the requirements for relay specified in this chapter and the NSSP Model Ordinance.
+(c) The initial harvest site and grow-out site meet the requirements for relay specified in this chapter and the NSSP Model Ordinance;

-(d) The person submits a completed written application and plan of operations approved by the department completely describing the procedures and conditions of the relay operation.
+(d) The person submits a complete written application on a form developed by the department and a written plan of operations that completely describes the procedures and conditions of the relay operation;

 (e) The person conducts and documents a separate validation study approved by the department for each of the following periods of time when shellfish will be relayed: